respoke/docs/src/client/android/guide/audio-calling.md

     public class Main implements RespokeClient.Listener, RespokeCall.Listener, RespokeEndpoint.Listener, RespokeGroup.Listener {
         public void onCall(RespokeClient client, RespokeCall call) {
             // Show some UI to answer or hangup the call
-            // For illustration, let's just answer the call call.answer(this, this);
+            // For illustration, let us just answer the call call.answer(this, this);
         }
     }